lupyuen/pinephone-emulator/README.md

   value=0x0
 ```

-This will be useful when we emulate Memory-Mapped Input/Output on PinePhone.
+This Memory Access Hook Function will be helpful when we emulate Memory-Mapped Input/Output on PinePhone.

 (Like for the Allwinner A64 UART Controller)